100+ Best Fundraising Ideas for Everyone in 2024

 40. Supermarket Bag Pack

-Another simple idea to raise money by helping people!
+This is another simple idea that enables you to raise money while helping others!

-For this Christmas fundraiser, you’ll need to mobilize keen helpers and volunteers and partner with a well-intentioned supermarket.
-Approach the supermarkets well in advance to ensure success.
+For this Christmas fundraiser, you’ll need to mobilize keen helpers and volunteers and partner with an area supermarket.
+Approach your supermarket of choice well in advance to ensure success!

-Have your volunteers help pack bags for customers in exchange for donations.
-Many people will be more than happy to donate a little extra something for a good cause during the holiday season, especially if they’re getting something in return.
+The day of the Bag Pack, your volunteers help pack bags for the supermarket’s customers in exchange for donations.
+Many people will be more than happy to donate a little extra something for a good cause during the holiday season, especially if they’re getting something in return!
+Bonus points if you can offer branded paper or reusable shopping bags that will remind customers about your organization long into the future.

-During the bag pack, ensure that your volunteers strictly follow any guidelines and stipulations the supermarket makes.
+During the Bag Pack, ensure that your volunteers strictly follow any guidelines and stipulations the supermarket makes.
+If packing bags isn’t an option, see if you can offer to take loads of groceries to people’s cars or even to their homes!

 Fundraising Potential: ++